O-X-L/calamary/test/README.md

 ## Adding

-1. Add or extend test in one of the test-categories: general, transparent, transparentTproxy, http, https, proxyproto, socks5
+1. Add or extend test in one of the test-category directories:

+   general, transparent, transparentTproxy, http, https, proxyproto, socks5

-2. If it is a new test - add it to the list (*per example in: 'testTransparent.sh')
+2. If it is a new test - add it to the list inside the main category-script (*per example in: 'testGeneral.sh'*)

 General tests are ran against the 'transparent' mode.